Frequently Asked Questions

 I DON'T HAVE AN EXTRA TANK TO QUARANTINE THE NEW FISH.
 WILL THEY BE OKAY IF I ADD THEM TO MY EXISTING TANK WHEN THEY ARRIVE?

-They probably will be okay, but it's somewhat risky to skip the quarantine procedure.
-They will be stressed from shipping and most vulnerable to all kinds of problems when you first receive them.
+They probably will be fine, but it's somewhat risky to skip the quarantine procedure.
+They will be stressed from shipping.
+This stree will make them more vulnerable to all kinds of problems when you first receive them.
 First, there may be pathogens in your tank that the existing fish are immune to, but the stressed fish will not be.
 Second, existing fish may have territories they want to protect and can pick on the new arrivals, who won't even know where the hiding spots might be.
 Another important factor is the food you will be putting in for your existing fish.
 The new arrivals should not be fed for around 48 hours and then only very lightly for the first week.
 You have no way to control this if they are mixed in with fish you are feeding normally.
-Quarantine for at least 30 days is very important to the long term health of your new fish.
+Quarantine for at least 30 days is highly recommended for the long term health of your new fish.